loitd/loitd.github.io/_cheatsheets/2020-12-03-markdown-cheatsheet.md

 title: A Complete Markdown Cheatsheet
 ---

-This is a complete Markdown cheatsheet.
+This is a complete Markdown cheatsheet that provides a quick overview of most important the Markdown syntaxes.
 Press Control+F to speedup your findings.
 ## Table of contents

 |     .               |     .                    |            .                       |         .                       |